BelaPlatform/bela_newBlog/docs/_posts/2020-07-31-paper-sensors-with-bela-using-embelashed.markdown

 author: BeckyStewart
 ---

+In this post Becky Stewart introduces the embelashed toolkit for prototyping with paper sensors and Bela Mini – a brilliant way to get started creating interactive projects from traditional craft materials.

+# Crafting electronics

 Digital crafts are a growing community with roots in both academic research (often found in academic conferences like [DIS](https://programs.sigchi.org/dis/2020/program/session/39147), [TEI](https://tei.acm.org/2020/program/), and [CHI](https://programs.sigchi.org/chi/2020/program/session/36704)) and DIY maker spaces (like the [eTextile Summer Camps](http://etextile-summercamp.org/) and [Spring Break](http://etextilespringbreak.org/) or products such as the [LilyPad](https://store.arduino.cc/lilypad-arduino-main-board), or [Chibitronics](https://store.arduino.cc/lilypad-arduino-main-board)).
 The exact definition of what constitutes a digital craft project can vary across those sub-communities, but are usually considered to be the combination of electronics and computing with materials often seen in hand-crafts like textiles and paper.

-# Crafting electronics
+{% include single-image.html fileName="becky-stewart/pressure.gif" caption="Documentation showing how a pressure sensor could be used." %}

 A big benefit to working with a material like paper is that is you don't need a lot of specialist knowledge or tools to get going.
 Everyday household items like scissors and glue along with the construction skills you learned in art class as a small child go a long way.
 You can very quickly make simple paper circuits - like making an LED light up - but when combined with code and sensors, you can also create sophisticated interactive projects like the work of [Jie Qi](http://technolojie.com/) which combine traditional craft techniques with digital technologies.